-We begin by talking about his running records held at an early age and how his running led him to become obsessed with the physiology of distance running.
+We begin by talking about the running records Andrew Jones held at an early age and how his running led him to become obsessed with the physiology of distance running.

 We hear first-hand examples of time spent working with Paula Radcliffe.